Thomas Bushnell: Goobuntu

 Bushnell previously worked on Goobuntu, a Linux distribution based on Ubuntu created by Google.

 Comments on Stallman

-Following Stallman's resignation as president of the Free Software Foundation and his guest position at MIT, Bushnell wrote on Medium that although he felt sympathy for Stallman, he believes it was good for the free software community that he stepped down.
+Following Richard Stallman's resignation as president of the Free Software Foundation and his guest position at MIT, Bushnell wrote on Medium that although he felt sympathy for Stallman, he believes it was good for the free software community that he stepped down.